 Obtaining capital infusion (investment dollars) for your business isn’t as easy as it used to be.
 While true that banks review your entire credit history (and credit worthiness), a business owner may be able to overcome certain financing obstacles if the business has a solid cash flow coming in.

 However, not all early-stage businesses have the ability to generate positive cash flow at the beginning.
-In 2022, with much greater financial uncertainty (and instability in the world as a whole), inflation is rising, interest rates are rising—banks are a lot more stingy with their lending.
+In 2022, with much greater financial uncertainty (and instability in the world), inflation is rising, and interest rates are rising—banks are a lot more stingy with their lending.

 What’s a motivated entrepreneur to do?

 That’s where Equity Crowdfunding comes into play.
 This type of Crowdfunding puts business owners and entrepreneurs back in the driver’s seat and in control of their financial destiny.